tty47/go-cidr/README.md

 ## Description

-The purpose of that library is check an IP inside from a CIDR.
+The purpose of that library is checked an IP inside from a CIDR.

 ---